Honor-and-Valor/Guild-Code/README.md

   * Zul'Farrak: Maximum Level 54
   * Maraudon: Maximum Level 55

-This provision only applies when Honor and Valor is:
-* hosting members performing the Classic WoW Hardcore community challenge; and,
-* is not itself on a Blizzard Hardcore realm.

 Commanders are directed to immediately dismiss any character that is found in violation of this provision.

 ### §104.
 Duo and Trio modifications